Treatments for scarring

 To flatten the appearance of keloid scars (an enlarged or raised scar), steroid-impregnated tape can also be used; this will need to be prescribed by your GP or dermatologist.

-Laser therapy (also known as light therapy)
+Laser treatment (also known as light therapy)

 Targets the blood vessels in excess scar tissue in an aim to reduce the redness.
 For pitted scars laser surgery/resurfacing may be used to stimulate collagen production to flatten the scar.